Magnitus-/Monglock/README.md

 Errors:

 ```
+//With boom:
 err.output.payload.statusCode == 404, err.output.payload.message == 'RessourceNotFound'

+//Without boom:
 ```

 This means the document you tried to release a lock on doesn't exist

 ```
+//With boom:
 err.output.payload.statusCode == 409, err.output.payload.message == 'LockNotFound'

+//Without boom:
 ```

 This means the lock you tried to release in the document did not exist

 ```
+//With boom:
 err.output.payload.statusCode == 500, err.output.payload.message == 'DbError'

+//Without boom:
 ```

 Some other database error, probably a timeout on a database operation.